 Range Rover also has a strong link to the Royal Family.
 Even before the luxury nameplate rolled onto the scene, the British monarchy had a penchant for Land Rovers — the brand was granted a Royal Warrant by King George VI in 1951.

-“We have always provided a Royal review vehicle for Her Majesty the Queen,” adds Gerry McGovern, “going all the way back to the Classic.
-Three years ago, we designed and engineered a bespoke current Range Rover, converting it into the Royal review vehicle.
+“We have always provided a Royal review vehicle for Her Majesty the Queen,” adds Gerry McGovern, when speaking of his time as design director at Land Rover, “going all the way back to the Classic.
+[Four] years ago, we designed and engineered a bespoke current Range Rover, converting it into the Royal review vehicle.
 I oversaw its construction, and had the honour of handing it over to Her Majesty at Windsor Castle.
 We spent 20 minutes having a very relaxed conversation, and I was very impressed by Her Majesty’s knowledge and keen interest in Range Rover.”

 We shouldn’t be surprised that the Queen is a fan of the brand.
 Who isn’t?
 The Range Rover Classic, especially, has the sort of boxy charm and angular attractiveness that’ll keep it in car enthusiasts’ good books forever.
 You can see that from the money that passes hands between buyers — especially for immaculate early models.